 - Application materials should be sent in one PDF or Word document to email@example.com.

 Selection Process and Timetable

-- A&S Undergraduate Scholarship Committee reviews overall academic record (not just GPA), relationship of program to academic and/or career goals, recommender’s assessment of student readiness and fitness of the proposed program, and (as noted below) evidence of financial need
+- A&S Undergraduate Scholarship Committee reviews evidence of financial need, overall academic record (not just GPA), relationship of program to academic and/or career goals, and recommender’s assessment of student readiness and fitness of the proposed program.

 - Diversity of the student-applicant pool and balance across A&S departments is an important criterion